-Our board of directors has undertaken a review of its composition, the composition of its committees, and the independence of each director, and has considered whether any director has a material relationship with the Company that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
-Based on information provided by each director concerning his or her background, employment, and affiliations, including family relationships, our board of directors has determined that Ms. Yoder, Dr. Bolles and none of Messrs.
-Garg, Comcowich and Waller, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC, and the listing standards of The Nasdaq Stock Market (the "Applicable Rules").
-The board determined that Mr. Ketkar and Mr. Rey, are not "independent" as that term is defined under the Applicable Rules.
-In making these determinations, our board of directors considered the current and prior relationships that each director has with our Company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each director or affiliated entities, and the transactions involving them described in the section titled "Certain Relationships and Related Party Transactions."
+Our Board of Directors has undertaken a review of its composition, the composition of its committees, and the independence of each director, and has considered whether any director has a material relationship with the Company that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
+Based on information provided by each director concerning his or her background, employment, and affiliations, including family relationships, our Board of Directors has determined that Dr. Bolles, Mses.
+Shackelford Murray and Yoder and Messrs.
+Comcowich and Waller do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC, and the listing standards of The Nasdaq Stock Market (the "Applicable Rules").
+The Board determined that Mr. Plavan is not independent under the Applicable Rules.
+The Board previously determined that Eric Rey was independent under the Applicable Rules, and that Mr. Rajendra Ketkar was not independent under the Applicable Rules, during their service as directors in 2019.
+In making these determinations, our Board of Directors considered the current and prior relationships that each director has with our Company and all other facts and circumstances our Board of Directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each director or affiliated entities, and the transactions involving them described in the section titled "Certain Relationships and Related Party Transactions."

-The board of directors also has determined that each director other than Rajendra Ketkar is a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code, as amended.
+The Board of Directors also has determined that each director other than Matthew T. Plavan is a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act.